 Seed Harvest Camp

 Summertime is seed time – this is when nature provides an abundance of seeds.
 Join us as we wander in the gardens and harvest everything that’s ripe.
 In the shaded seed house, we’ll process, clean and store the dried seeds for the next planting season.
 We’ll prepare the garden soil and sow and plant the first autumn crops, which will bear seeds in the coming year.
-We also invite parents with children – you can take part and help or play with each other in nature.
 There will be a daily group time to get to know the foundational thoughts and different projects of Tamera.

 “Every seed contains the potential to save the world.
 Each seed can keep millions of people from starvation.
 Each seed is a mirror and guardian of the world’s future.
 Each seed is the ecology that can sustain the economy.
 This is why seeds are sacred.”

 His Holiness Bartholomew, Archbishop of Constantinople

 Seed Saving – A Political Imperative

 To cultivate one’s own seeds is an essential aspect for gaining autonomy and for growing healthy food, medicinal herbs and supporting plants.
 Increasingly tight laws prohibit farmers and gardeners from keeping natural seeds and make them dependent on the hybrid seeds of multinational corporations, causing the extensive extinction of many varieties and massive social injustice.
 Against this background, knowing about seed production is key for our survival and for building a peace culture of independent human beings.